 This Dun Roan filly’s rescue home fell through when she was just four months old.
 We were asked to give her a safe place to land and how could we refuse this face?
-Livy is now almost five years old and has come a long way, but is still pretty green.
-Smart and sweet, she was recently diagnosed with a neurological disease and will not be rideable.
+Livy is now almost six years old and has come a long way.
+Although smart and sweet, she was diagnosed with a neurological disease and will not be rideable.

 to an experienced home that will commit to her ongoing care.

 This sweet sorrel mare was rescued along with her young foal, Tilly.
 We offered a rescue home for Tasha and Tilly but funds were not raised in time.
 Tasha was set to be separated from her foal, but at the last minute a horse angel found a way to give her a second chance at life.
 Tasha was fearful of humans upon arriving at the ranch, but she’s come a long way.
-Given the trauma in her past, Tasha is best suited as a companion horse and requires an experienced home.
+Given the trauma in her past, we are taking Tasha’s training very slowly.
+She will require an experienced home.

 Tasha needs a sponsor!